 1978 Durham Musem photo of the original Cascio’s building as firefighters worked to put out the fire.

-Recent photo of the current Cascio’s building which was built in 1980.
+Omaha Exploration photo of the current Cascio’s building which was built in 1980.

 The dining room inside Cascio’s Steakhouse.
+Photo courtesy of Cascio’s.

-While Larry would only operate the restaurant for nine years before retiring himself in 2008, he would turn it over to his son who, like his father before, began working there at a young age.
-The current owner is currently the third generation of Cascio’s to run the restaurant.
-His grandfather, Joseph, who enjoyed a career in politics in addition to founding the restaurant passed away in 2012.
+Larry continued to operate the restaurant for nine years before retiring in 2008.
+He then turned it over to his son, Alfie, who, like his father before him, began working there at a young age.
+The current owner represents the third generation of the Cascio family to run the restaurant.

 The lounge and fire place inside Cascio’s Steakhouse.
+Photo courtesy of Cascio’s.

 Steak, baked potato and pasta at Cascio’s Steakhouse.
+Photo courtesy of Edward P. via Yelp.

 1993 Omaha World-Herald photo of Alfred Cascio.